Top page ( quantum mechanics and Einstein relativity are wrong )

 (Fig.25') Photon A passes, photon B reflects ( + - ).

-But the polarization axis points to the blue part of this figure, neither photon A nor B can be detected as a "photon particle" due to the detection threshold.
+But the polarization of both photons points to the blue part of this figure (= both photons's polarizations are prepared to be parallel to each other ), neither photon A nor B can be detected as a "photon particle" due to their light intensities equally splitting and not reaching the photon detection threshold.

-This figure shows the case in which the angle between the filter A and B is 45 degrees.
+This figure shows the case in which the axis angle difference between two polarizing filters A and B is 45 degrees.

-In this case , when the photon A passes through the filter A and is detected, the probability that the photon B passes the filter B is 50 percent ( = cos2 45 = 1/2 ) according to the entanglement.
+In this case , when the photon A passes through the filter A and is detected, the probability that the photon B passes the filter B is 50 percent ( = cos2 45o = 1/2 ) according to the entanglement theory.

-When the polarization axis of the photon A ( = photon B) points toward ( ++ ), both the photons A and B can pass each filter and be detected as "photon particles".
+When the polarization of the photon A ( = photon B's polarization parallel to photon A ) points toward ( ++ ), both the photons A and B can pass each polarizing filter and be detected as "(illusory) photon particles" (= both photons or light waves unequally split into the pass and reflect sides, and the pass light intensity is stronger enough to be detected at the single photon detector by exceeding the detection threshold ).

-In the direction of ( +- ), the photon A pass the filter A and the photon B is reflected by the filter B and can be detected as "photons".
+When the photon polarizations point in the direction of ( +- ), most of the photon A (= divisible light wave ) passes the filter A and most of the photon B is reflected by the filter B and can be detected as "photons" by reaching the detection threshold.

-So the probability that both the photons A and B pass each filter becomes 50 % as I said.
+So the probability that both the photons A and B pass each filter becomes 50 % (= cos2 45o = 1/2 ) compatible with the experimental results without relying on the unrealistic superluminal entanglement.

 (Fig.26') Photon A pass, reflect, not detected regions.

-But in the directions of the blue parts, only one of the two photons A and B can be detected as a photon, because one of them has weaker transmitted (or reflected ) light intensity than the detection threshold.
+When the polarizations of two photons or light waves point in the directions of the blue parts (= both photons A and B are prepared to have the same parallel polarization ), only one of the two photons A and B can be detected as a photon, because one of photon or light wave tends to be almost equally split at the polarizing filter and have weaker transmitted (or reflected ) light intensity than the detection threshold at the photodetector.

-If only one of them can be detected, this case is not used as the correct experimental result.
+If only one of two photons or lights can be detected, this case is not used as the correct experimental result.

-Because only when we detect both the two photons at the same time, we consider these photons to be in the entangled states.
+Because only when we detect both the two photons at the same time (= coincidence ), we consider these photons to be in the entangled states.

 (In the actual Bell test experiment using the photon pairs, the coincidence ( = entangled photon pairs ) detection rate is very low ( < 20% ).
-So the loophole-free experiments are almost impossible. )
+So the truly-loophole-free entanglement experiments are impossible. this p.3, this p.3-3, Fig.2 )

 This example violates the Bell inequality due to the cos2 θ probability.
-But of course, the strange phenomenon such as the entaglement is not occurring here.
+But of course, the unrealistic phenomenon such as the faster-than-light entaglement action is not occurring here.

 Here, let's calculate the Bell inequality (CHSH type).

-We add one more case in which the angle between the filter A and filter B is 30 degrees.
+We add one more case in which the axis angle difference between the polarizing filters A and B is 30 degrees.

 As shown in this figure, when the photon A passes through the filter A and is detected, the probability that the photon B passes the filter B is 3/4. ( = 45/(45+15) = cos2 30 = 3/4 )